Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 \begin{corollary} Under Assumptions \ref{ass:so}, \ref{ass:BO}, \ref{ass:seqVCdim}, \ref{ass:Cnk}, and \ref{ass:unifrate}, we have that \end{corollary}

 As mentioned in Remark \ref{rem:detseq}, if $\{\zeta(k,n)\}_{k,n}$ and $\{\gamma_k\}_k$ were known, then we could achieve such a result with a deterministic sequence $k(n)$.
 The strength of the PWM rule then is that we achieve the \emph{same} behavior for any class $\mathcal{G}$ and approximating sequence $\{\mathcal{G}_k\}_k$ without having to know these quantities in practice.
-We will illustrate this result in our application Section \ref{sec:application}, in the setting of Example \ref{ex:aseq3}.
+We present an application of this result in Section \ref{sec:application}, in the setting of Example \ref{ex:aseq3}.

-Our final result of Section \ref{ss:PWMres} is meant to address the second problem we posed at the end of Section \ref{ss:EWM}.
-It restates Theorem \ref{thm:regretbound} in such a way that it highlights the ability of the PWM rule to reduce \emph{pointwise} regret: